Digital agriculture: Off-farm/market efficiency

-Rarely does one single digital agriculture technology solve one discrete market failure.
-Rather, systems of digital agriculture technologies work together to solve multifaceted problems.
+Typically, a system of digital agriculture technologies, rather than a single tool, is used to solve multifaceted problems.
 For example, e-commerce solves two efficiency issues: difficulty matching buyers and sellers, especially in rural areas, and the high transaction costs associated with in-person, cash-based trade.

 Equity

 Digital agriculture shows promise for creating a more equitable agri-food value chain.
-Because digital technologies reduce transaction costs and information asymmetries, they can improve smallholder farmers’ market access in a number of ways:
+Because digital technologies reduce transaction costs and information asymmetries, they can improve smallholder farmers' market access in a number of ways:

 Financial inclusion

-Digital agriculture technologies can expand farmers’ access to credit, insurance, and bank accounts for a number of reasons.
+Digital agriculture technologies can expand farmers' access to credit, insurance, and bank accounts for a number of reasons.
 First, digital technology helps alleviate the information asymmetry that exists between farmers and financial institutions.
 When lenders decide a farmer's credit ceiling or insurance premium, they are usually uncertain about what risks the farmer presents.
-Digital technology reduces the costs of verifying farmers’ expected riskiness.
+Digital technology reduces the costs of verifying farmers' expected riskiness.
 The Kenyan company M-Shwari uses customers' phone and mobile money records to assess creditworthiness.
 Organizations like FarmDrive and Apollo Agriculture incorporate satellite imagery, weather forecasts, and remote sensor data when calculating farmers' loan eligibility.
-Drone imagery can confirm a farmer's physical assets or land use and RFID technology allows stakeholders to monitor livestock, making it easier for insurers to understand farmers’ riskiness.
-In all instances, low-cost digital verification reduces lenders’ uncertainty: the questions "will this farmer repay the loan?" and "what risks does this farmer face?" become clearer.
+Drone imagery can confirm a farmer's physical assets or land use and Asset tracking using RFID technology allows stakeholders to monitor livestock, making it easier for insurers to understand farmers' riskiness.
+In all instances, low-cost digital verification reduces lenders' uncertainty: the questions "will this farmer repay the loan?" and "what risks does this farmer face?" become clearer.

 Second, digital technology facilitates trust between farmers and financial institutions.
 A range of tools create trust, including real-time digital communication platforms and blockchain/distributed ledger technology/smart contracts.
 In Senegal, a digitalized, supply-chain-tracking system allows farmers to collateralize their rice to obtain the credit necessary for planting.
 Lenders accept rice as collateral because real-time, digital tracking assures them the product was not lost or damaged in the post-harvest process.

 Market inclusion

 Middlemen often extract exorbitant rents from farmers when purchasing their harvest or livestock for several reasons.
 First, smallholders in remote areas may be unaware of fair market prices.
 As a result, middlemen (who typically have better information about market conditions and prices) accrue significant market power and profits.
 A study conducted in the central highlands of Peru found that farmers who received market price information via mobile phone SMS increased their sales prices by 13-14% relative to farmers without access to the information.
 Second, smallholders produce tiny harvests compared to large producers, so they lack bargaining power with middlemen.
 If smallholders can aggregate or form a cooperative to sell their products together, they have more leverage.
-Online platforms and mobile phones can facilitate aggregation, such as Digital Green’s Loop app.
-Third, connecting producers with final consumers can eliminate intermediaries’ monopsony power, thereby raising producer profits.
+Online platforms and mobile phones can facilitate aggregation, such as Digital Green's Loop app.
+Third, connecting producers with final consumers can eliminate intermediaries' monopsony power, thereby raising producer profits.
 As mentioned above in the efficiency section, e-commerce or other market linkage platforms can connect a small farmer directly to consumers around the world.